KeerthanaReddySKR/TNBC-MultiOmics-Target-Discovery/docs/pipeline_overview.md

 **Source:** The Cancer Genome Atlas (TCGA)

-Datasets used in this project:
+Datasets used in this project include:

 - TCGA-BRCA RNA-seq transcriptomic data
 - Clinical metadata
 - Somatic mutation data

 The dataset was filtered to extract **Triple-Negative Breast Cancer (TNBC)** samples based on receptor status.